nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 #.
 You may either select "rfc2307" from the dropdown or select custom.
 It will ask your base DN (eg, dc=ipa,dc=example,dc=com)

 * If you select rfc2307, it will ask for your base DN (eg, dc=ipa,dc=example,dc=com)
-* If you select "custom", you will need to do this manually for each record type. **This is recommended for most deployments.**
+* If you select "custom", you will need to do this manually for each record type. **You're better off using rfc2307 and working from there**

 #.
 Click the "+" to add a groups record type or scroll and find "groups".
 #.
 Select "groups", and ensure the following object classes exist.
 You can click the "+" to add them when needed.